Collinformatics/SEA-AD/README.md

       # Input 2: Data Inspection
       inSelectDataColumns = 'total AT8 positive'

-  Define POI Threshold: AT8 Levels
+  Define: Threshold For AT8 Signal For POI

       # Input 2: Data Inspection
       inAT8Cutoff = []